mahmoudheltawe-source/Snake-Game-With-RAT/README.md

 - XOR provides only basic message transformation and is not strong encryption.
 - The implementation is designed for a controlled local environment.

+## Game Code

+The Snake game was implemented by the project members.

 ## Summary

 The project combines a graphical Snake game with TCP client-server communication.